13. Power or Sail: (especially cruising)

 jobs) that were cruising on a 24 foot sloop they said they paid $800.00 for.
 Their "dream boat" was a 28 footer.

-cruising America's Great Loop, sailing the Caribbean, or voyaging around, or around "in" the world, requires much more faith than finance.
-There is
+whether cruising America's Great Loop, sailing the Caribbean, or voyaging around, or around "in" the world, requires much more faith than finance.

 Of course, the length of your boat affects your on-going costs.
 Even after your boat is fully paid for; it's length will determine your long-term